-We’re continuing online business month with an interview on how to build a business with Corbett Barr.
+We’re continuing online business month with an interview with Corbett Barr on how to build a business

 Andrew and our original co-host Matt met through Fizzle.
 Fizzle is a community and video training library for entrepreneurs.
-There are 40 courses in the library that teach people how to build an on-line business and get it up and running.
+There are 40 courses in the library that teach people how to build an online business and get it up and running.

 Fizzle encourages you to create something you’re proud of through hard work and persistence.
 The site isn’t full of “20 Amazing hacks to start a business overnight and become a billionaire” content.
-It offers longlong-term advice that will help people grow a business.
+It offers long-term advice that will help people grow a business.

 Is Anyone Out There?